ursatile/css4eng/212-introducing-css-flexbox.md

 One very powerful, and potentially dangerous, application of CSS is causing elements to appear on the screen in a different order to how they appear in the underlying markup.
 We've already seen examples of this using `position: absolute` and `float`, to pull an element out of the regular document flow and render it somewhere else on the page.
 Flexbox goes a step further with this and gives us the `order` property, which will literally change the rendering order of elements in a container.
 Every item in a flex container has a default `order` of `0`; giving items a non-zero `order` will override the order in which they appear in their container.
 Use a negative `order` to move an element nearer the start of the main axis:

 {% example flex-item-order.html elements="style,body" iframe_style="" %}

+### Align Self

+Individual flex items can also override the default item alignment for their flex container:

+{% example align-self.html elements="style,body" iframe_style="" %}

+Watch out for using `align-self` with `baseline` values.
+Baseline alignment doesn't align elements relative to the container, it aligns them with each other, and so it doesn't make sense to specify baseline alignment for a single element.
+A collection of elements in the same flex container with the same baseline alignment is known as a *baseline sharing group*; in this example there are two such groups, one aligned to the default baseline, and one aligned to the last baseline:

+{% example align-self-baseline.html elements="style,body" iframe_style="" %}

 ### Flex Grow, Shrink and Basis